Building Paimon C++#

 System setup#

 Paimon uses CMake as a build configuration system.
 We recommend building out-of-source.
-For example, you could create paimon-cpp/build-release and invoke cmake $CMAKE_ARGS .. from this directory.
+For example, you could create paimon-cpp/build and invoke cmake $CMAKE_ARGS .. from this directory.

 Building requires:

 • A C++17-enabled compiler.
-On Linux, gcc 9 and higher should be sufficient.
-Windows and MacOS are not supported for now.
+On Linux, gcc 8 and higher should be sufficient.
+On macOS, use AppleClang from Xcode Command Line Tools or LLVM clang from Homebrew.
+Windows is not supported for now.

 • At least 2GB of RAM for a minimal build, 8GB for a minimal debug build with tests and 16GB for a full build.